-School bus-related crashes killed 117 people nationwide in 2020, down by over 50% compared to 2019 according to National Safety Council (NSC) tabulations of data from the National Highway Traffic Safety Administration (NHTSA).
+School bus-related crashes killed 54 people nationwide in 2020, down by over 50% compared to 2019 according to National Safety Council (NSC) tabulations of data from the National Highway Traffic Safety Administration (NHTSA).
 It is likely that this sharp decline was a result of fewer school bus trips occurring during the COVID-19 pandemic in 2020.
 However, 2020 school bus transportation statistics are not yet available to confirm this possibility.

 A school bus-related crash is defined by NHTSA as any crash in which a vehicle, regardless of body design, used as a school bus is directly or indirectly involved.
 This includes incidents involving school children getting in or out of a vehicle.